erandime/Java-Coding-Math-Problems/README.md

 # Java-Coding-Exercises
+11 - Program to find roots of a quadratic equation.

 10 - Find whether a user entered integer is prime or not.

 09 - Remove numbers in between 0-25 from a user entered list of integers.Iterator method is used.